Work with us

 The reporter gets a byline (using the following format: By Jane Doe – Side Effects Public Media).
-Side Effects is credited with a link back in the footer at the end of the piece, using the following format: This story was produced by Side Effects Public Media, a news collaborative covering public health.
+Side Effects is credited with a link back in the footer at the end of the piece, which often uses the following format: This story comes from Side Effects Public Media — a public health news initiative based at WFYI.
 The footer copy is incorporated into the html provided on the “Republish This Story” page.

 What about pictures?

-You are free to use those photos and graphics that we own when you republish our work — just check to see if a member of the Side Effects staff is credited as the creator.
+You are free to use photos and graphics that we own when you republish stories — just check to see if a member of the Side Effects staff is credited as the creator.
 You are responsible for obtaining rights for all other pictures and materials not created or owned by Side Effects (such as stock or AP photos).
 Check with your organization for how to proceed.